 THE ADMISSION FEE

-The Last Minute admission fee for the Project is 1619 EUR (app.
+The Early Bird Admission fee for the Project is 1619 EUR (app.
 2100 USD.
 Check current exchange rates!).

 regular admission fee for the Project

 is 1799 EUR (app.
 2339 USD.
 Check current exchange rates!).

 Admission fee transfer options (for further information contact Admissions Office at email@example.com):